 For addresses in the United States, the USPS manages the official address database for the country.
 And, they make all of the information in that database accessible by using an API.
 But, their own API leaves a lot to be desired and so does their data.

 Fortunately, they do allow third-party suppliers to create their own APIs using the official USPS data.
 And thankfully, they often provide that same data and more, all in a much more efficient and robust manner than the USPS.

 It is also worthwhile to note that although the USPS processes mail going to international addresses, it does not offer an international address validation API.

 Another big name in addresses is, of course, Google.
 Most people have heard of Google Maps.
 And naturally, if Google does addresses on maps, they must do address validation too.
 Right?

 Actually, No. Not really.

 Many people think that you can do address validation using Google Maps API.
-But, Google doesn't actually validate addresses that you submit to them; meaning, Google does not check the address against the official address database of the country that the address is located in.
+But, Google doesn't actually validate addresses that you submit to them; meaning, Google does not check the address against the official address database of the country in which the address is located.